kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ### Performance

-A web app that performs well is good for your [users and business](https://developers.google.com/web/fundamentals/performance/why-performance-matters).
+To put it simply, a web app that performs well is good for your [users and business](https://developers.google.com/web/fundamentals/performance/why-performance-matters).

 Although web perf is a huge subject that's been [well documented](https://web.dev/fast/), I would like to highlight below few of the most impactful things I do for web perf, apart from [optimizing the images](https://images.guide/) which can account for over 50% of a page's weight.